whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 considering as an empty value.
 When rendering a sub directory we have to pass the next path as `pwd`.

-At the moment in `renderList` function the folder name is not depending on the `pwd`.
-So it will always provide the name of the root folder, even in sub directories.
-So we have to change the folder names to change according to the `pwd`.
+At the moment `renderList` function is not depending on the `pwd`.
+So it will always provide names of the root folder, even in sub directories.
+So we have to use `pwd` to stay away from this issue.

 ```tsx
 # src/FileBrowser.tsx